 The Berkeley MBA for Executives Program also focuses on developing well-rounded leaders through immersive courses in vibrant business environments, led by Haas faculty members:

 - Silicon Valley Immersion—This week-long course in Term 2 introduces students to the entrepreneurial environment of Silicon Valley and the San Francisco Bay Area.
 Through case-based curriculum, guest speakers, visits to some of the most interesting, emerging companies in the area and an all-star venture capital panel, students fully engage in the unique business culture of the area.

 - DC Immersion—In Term 4, students participate in a domestic trip to Washington, DC to develop an understanding of how government and public policy impacts one's business, industry and the overall economy.
 Through classroom sessions, guest speakers, visits to branches of government and policy makers, students learn how Washington works and how to leverage their new understanding in their current roles.

-- Shanghai Immersion—In Term 5, students engage in an international seminar to focus on understanding a business environment outside of the U.S. The week-long course includes classroom sessions, guest speakers and visits to companies.
+- International Immersion—In Term 5, students engage in an international seminar to focus on understanding a business environment outside of the U.S. The week-long course includes classroom sessions, guest speakers and visits to companies.

 [back to top]

 Mark Rittenberg, PhD, teaches leadership communications in the MBA for Executives Program.
 From workshops for Israeli and Palestinian youth to Black communities in post-Apartheid South Africa and U.S. university classrooms, Rittenberg uses the power of communications to help organizations create communities of excellence and empowers individuals to become true leaders.